Academic English: Units

-In common with most language teaching, EAP instruction teaches vocabulary, grammar and the four skills (reading, writing, speaking - including pronunciation - and listening), but usually tries to tie these to the specific study needs of students; for example, a writing lesson would focus on writing essays rather than, say, business letters.
+In common with most language teaching, AEP instruction teaches vocabulary, grammar and the four skills (reading, writing, speaking – including pronunciation – and listening), but usually tries to tie these to the specific study needs of students; for example, a writing lesson would focus on writing essays rather than, say, business letters.
 Similarly, the vocabulary chosen for study tends to be based on academic texts.
 In addition, EAP practitioners often find that, either directly or indirectly, they are teaching study skills and often having to tackle differences in educational culture, such as differing attitudes to plagiarism.
 This trend has become more prominent as the numbers of foreign students attending UK universities, and other institutions across the English-speaking world, has increased over the last decade.

 Disputation

 There is some debate amongst EAP teachers as to the best way to help students with academic English.
 On the one hand, students might be taught particular conventions but not expected to understand why they need to adapt their writing; a pragmatic approach.
 On the other hand, students might be encouraged to challenge writing conventions and only adopt them if they seem justified; a critical approach.
 Recently attempts have been made to try and reconcile these opposing views.
 A critical pragmatic approach to EAP encourages students to develop writing conventions required by colleges and universities while also encouraging them to think about the reasons why these conventions exist.